 - Periods of increased energy or the complete opposite

 These symptoms vary with each prescription drug addiction and can change if individuals take prescription drugs in combination with other addictive substances.
 If you are experiencing these symptoms, call to speak with an intake counselor at Genesis Recovery.
 Let’s get you started on a treatment plan to stop the addiction.

 At Genesis Recovery, our clients range from their late teens to well into their fifties and beyond.
 A combination of treatments are required to help any addiction, and prescription drug addiction requires a variety of behavioral therapy methods.
 To begin treatment, we start with an introductory counseling session to learn more about the individual and their particular lifestyle, needs and addiction type.
 Only then can we can begin a thorough detoxification treatment.

 Because there are a variety of prescription drug types, the withdrawal symptoms will vary and so will the detox steps required.
 During your consultation, our medical team will talk you through the steps and answer any questions you may have before beginning treatment.
 After detox is successfully completed, we work to incorporate group therapy and individual creative therapies that will cater to an individual’s personality and needs.
 Mindfulness and meditation, yoga and art therapy are among some of the effective alternative treatments that can allow an individual to focus on their body, mind, and spirit.

 These treatments will help the individual wean themselves off of the addictive prescription drug and find out what their addictive triggers are, both emotionally and physically.
 We also offer alternative holistic methods to replace the need for these drugs and to better understand where addiction comes from.

-Call Genesis Recovery today to find out more about our prescription drug treatment program.
+Call Genesis Recovery today to find out more about our prescription addiction treatment in San Diego.
 There are treatments available, and it is possible to see recovery!